- Future Students

 What You Need to Know: Letter of Permission (LOP)

 A letter of permission is required if a University of Guelph‐Humber student wishes to enroll in a course at another institution and have the course considered as a credit toward their University of Guelph‐Humber degree/diploma.
-Complete the Letter of Permission form and return it to GH108.
+Complete the Letter of Permission request form online.

 A $50 non-refundable processing fee will automatically be applied to your student account on WebAdvisor and will be due by the tuition deadline for the given semester.
 This fee will be charged to your account even if the request is denied or if the course is later dropped or the student never registers with the host institution.